 Whatever the reason, when there are dolphins around, Nat will have the camera out and seeing them will be the highlight of her day.
 I’m sure she’d learn to speak dolphin if she could.
 Given her fondness for them, it wasn’t surprising that she knew about the Whyalla dolphins.

 We’ve seen the dolphins at Monkey Mia and Bunbury.
-We’ve kayaked with them in South Australia and been on dolphin tours, but this was the first I’d heard of Whyalla’s dolphins.
+We’ve kayaked with them in South Australia and been on dolphin tours, but this was the first I’d heard of the Whyalla marina dolphins.
 Nat, of course, was all over it.
-As we drove to Whyalla to snorkel with cuttlefish, she told me all about them.
+As we drove to the top of Eyre Peninsula, to snorkel with cuttlefish, she told me all about them.

-With the local waters full of cuttlefish, I wasn’t sure how many dolphins would be around during our visit.
+With the waters at nearby Point Lowly full of cuttlefish, I wasn’t sure how many dolphins would be around during our visit.
 But that didn’t stop us staking out the boat ramp.
 We bought some hot chips and a drink, parked overlooking the water and waited for the next boat to arrive.

 here they are!